gkio/ai-dev-tasks/README.md

 *   **Improved Reliability:** Offers a more dependable approach to leveraging AI for significant development work compared to single, large prompts.
 *   **Clear Progress Tracking:** Provides a visual representation of completed tasks, making it easy to see how much has been done and what's next.
 *   **Technical Excellence:** Get senior-level code reviews and architectural guidance to ensure high quality, maintainability, and best practices.
+*   **Architectural Excellence:** Get enterprise-level system architecture reviews with production-ready patterns and modern best practices.
 *   **Quick Wins Focus:** Prioritized recommendations help you achieve maximum impact with minimal effort.

 ## 🛠️ How to Use

 1.  **Clone or Download:** Get these `.mdc` files into your project or a central location where Cursor can access them.
-2.  **Follow the Workflow:** Systematically use the `.mdc` files in Cursor's Agent chat as described in the 6-step workflow above.
+2.  **Follow the Workflow:** Systematically use the `.mdc` files in Cursor's Agent chat as described in the 8-step workflow above.
 3.  **Adapt and Iterate:**
     *   Feel free to modify the prompts within the `.mdc` files to better suit your specific needs or coding style.
     *   If the AI struggles with a task, try rephrasing your initial feature description or breaking down tasks even further.